Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 Baylor Schedule Analysis

-- The Bears took down the No. 10 Texas Longhorns in an 85-79 win on December 30, which was their signature victory of the season.
+- The Bears' signature win this season came against the Texas Longhorns, a squad ranked inside the AP's Top 25 (No. 10).
+The Bears secured the 85-79 win on the road on December 30.

-- The Bears have tied for the 12th-most Quadrant 1 wins in the nation (two).
+- The Bears have tied for the 12th-most Quadrant 1 victories in the country (two).

 Get tickets for any college basketball game this season at Ticketmaster!